 1. Check the brake fluid level by looking at the side of the master cylinder reservoir.
-Make sure the brake fluid is betwecylinder reservoir.
 Make sure the brake fluid is between the MIN and MAX markers on the side.
 If needed, take the cap off the reservoir to see the fluid.

 2. Check the engine coolant level by seeing if the coolant is between the MIN MAX lines on the side of the coolant overflow tank.

 3. Check the transmission fluid level by pulling the transmission dipstick out.
-Wipe the dipstick off with a shop towel and reinsert the dipstick and pull it back out.
-Check to see if the fluid level is between the MIN MAX markers on the stick.
-Refer to the owner’s manual to see if the vehicle needs to be running, in park mode, or in neutral, before checking the dipstick.
+Wipe the dipstick off with a shop towel, reinsert it, and pull it back out.
+Check the fluid level between the MIN MAX markers on the stick.
+Before checking the dipstick, refer to the owner’s manual to see if the vehicle needs to be running, in park mode, or in neutral.

-Make sure the fluid is bright red not dark or discolored.
-If the fluid smells burnt the system will need to be flushed.
-Rub some of the fluid between fingers or on a shop towel and hold it under a light to see if there are any shiny metal flakes in it.
+Make sure the fluid is bright red, not dark or discolored.
+If the fluid smells burnt, the system will need to be flushed.
+Rub some of the fluid between fingers or on a shop towel and hold it under a light to see if there are any shiny metal flakes.
 If there is a lot, have the fluid flushed.

 4. Check the engine oil level with the vehicle off and on a level surface.
 Pull out the engine oil dipstick and wipe it off.
 Reinsert the dipstick and pull it back out.
-Check to make sure the level is between the MIN and MAX markers on the dipstick.
+Check to ensure the level is between the MIN and MAX markers on the dipstick.

 How often should I check the automotive fluids on a Mitsubishi Outlander?

 We recommend checking all the fluids of the vehicle at routine maintenance intervals.
-This means any time any other maintenance is being performed on the vehicle it is a good time to check all of the fluids.
+This means any other maintenance is being performed on the vehicle; it is a good time to check all the fluids.

 It depends on how much and what kind of fluid it is leaking.
-This is why it is always a good idea to frequently check fluid levels.
-If the vehicle is really low on engine oil, coolant, or transmission fluid it can lead to excess wear or even failure on the moving parts of the powertrain.
+This is why it is always a good idea to check fluid levels frequently.
+If the vehicle is low on engine oil, coolant, or transmission fluid, it can lead to excess wear or even failure on the moving parts of the powertrain.